wojtekmach/keathley.github.io/_posts/2015-05-31-Building-a-Keyboard.md

 In order to keep things simple I initially loaded up [Phil's firmware](https://github.com/technomancy/atreus-firmware).
 The toolchain is standard avr tools and the repos README walks you through how to get it all set up.
 The standard Atreus firmware works great, however I wanted to play with some more powerful macros so I decided to give TMK a try.

 TMK is, from what I can tell, the community choice for customizing keyboard firmware.
 Its very feature complete and has support for several useful macros like click vs. hold keys, macros, and layers.
 Technomancy has a [fork](https://github.com/technomancy/tmk_keyboard) of the tmk library with the atreus included and it works well with a teensy.
 Uploading it works the same way that the original firmware does.
-I cut my [own fork](https://github.com/keathley/tmk_keyboard) off of Technomancies version and included my custom layout if you want to check it out.
+I cut my [own fork](https://github.com/keathley/tmk_keyboard) off of Technomancie's version and included my custom layout if you want to check it out.

 I ended up tweaking the original layout quite a bit changing the original symbol pad/num pad layout to be a more standard number row and symbol row layout.
 I also take advantage of several click or hold macros.